Protect lives and mission critical assets as part of our Aviation Rescue & Fire Fighting (ARFF) teams at airfields and bases.

 About the role

-Firefighting is a challenging job, both physically and mentally.
+Aviation Rescue & Fire Fighting is a challenging job, both physically and mentally.
 You will be required to maintain a high level of fitness to conduct rescue and firefighting operations.
-You will conduct regular operational skills maintenance, designed to give you the knowledge to make the right decisions in dangerous situations.
+You will carry out regular skills maintenance training, designed to help you retain the knowledge, skills and attributes required to make the right decisions in dangerous situations.

-Camaraderie that is second to none; trust and teamwork are values held high in the trade.
+Camaraderie is second to none; integrity, trust and teamwork are values held high in the ARFF trade.